-Zoe has been with the EIU for over two years, and in that time she has managed research projects for clients across a range of topics including energy, healthcare and business strategy.
+Zoe has been with the EIU for three years, and in that time she has managed research projects for clients across a range of topics including energy, healthcare and business strategy.
 Prior to joining the EIU Zoe worked as a journalist in the UK and France and completed a master’s degree in political science and marketing at Sciences Po Paris.
-Zoe has completed five marathons and is deciding where to run to next.

 The power of brands

 I recently interviewed Maria Sebregondi, VP of brand equity and communications at Moleskine, on how brands can play to their strengths to engage with consumers